Mtanaka77/Macro-particle_Simulation_for_Magnetic_Reconnection/README.md

 ### Implicit Particle Simulation ###

 One utilizes the time decentered scheme in \aimpl=0.6, while the time centered scheme in the explicit code (\aimpl=0.5) is used in other directory of molecular dynamics simulations.
 Four physical units are, i) time: 1/wpe (c/wpe: electron inertia length), ii) length: c/wpe, iii) mass: electron mass, and iv) charge: electron charge.
 The program is written in Fortran 2003 and is coded for parallelization by MPI ver.3.

-The title, major references, and remarks of this simulation code are written in the top of the @mrg37_023A.f03 file.
+The title, major references, and remarks of this simulation code are written in the top of the @mrg37_080A.f03 file.
-Major subroutines are the following: /fulmov/ (particles are accumulated for their position and momentum), /emfild/ ans /cfpsol/ (electromagnetic fields are solved using large matrix equations), and /fulmov/(2) (particles are advanced), which are used in every time step.
+Major subroutines are named /fulmov/, /emfild/ and /cfpsol/, which are used in every time step.

 By the implicit scheme it is free from the Courant condition, that is, Dx(length)/Dt(time step) >< c, the speed of light.
 For the backward differential scheme in \aimpl > 0.5, a time step may be Dt~ 1.2/ \wpe in order to dump out plasma oscillations at plasma frequency \omega_e= \wpe - small noises.
+But, actually Dt*\wce > 10 is required for electron tracking.

 ### Execution Scripts ###